 The initial portion of the conversation regarding former child stars related to Petersen retaining connections with his peers from the '50s and '60s.
 Mentioned names included Billy Gray of "Father Knows Best" and Tony Dow of "Leave it to Beaver."

 The conversation also touched on Tommy Kirk, whom Petersen knew from his days on the original "Mickey Mouse Club."
 Petersen's response to a comment regarding Walt Disney personally acting to end the career of Kirk based on Kirk coming out as gay was sympathy for Kirk not working for Disney in the current era of that company no longer discriminating against gay actors.

 Petersen added that "There was a difference 30-40 years ago.
 You expected people you hired to be of good character.
 That is no longer true."

-Petersen further addressed the problem in stating "we have problems in the community of young performers who are not being protected."
+Petersen further addressed the concern in stating "we have problems in the community of young performers who are not being protected."
 He added that members of that group were exempt from child-labor laws.